shayaharuno/arch-setup/README.md

  * `GRUB_TERMINAL_OUTPUT=console` fixes slow GRUB

 # Steam
+ * It's possible to use NTFS partition for game library
- * Move `compatdata` to Linux fs and symlink it with NTFS library
+ * In that case move `compatdata` to Linux fs and symlink it with NTFS library

 # Fractional Scaling
   * `QT_SCALE_FACTOR_ROUNDING_POLICY=RoundPreferFloor`